duritong/ocp-disconnected/README.md

 docker login registry.access.redhat.com
 ```

 Copy the conf.default.yml file to conf.yml.
 Edit the contents of conf.yml (if required).
 You can add extra repositories and docker images as needed.
+By default the installer looks for conf.<environment>.yml, conf.yml, and then conf.default.yml.
+Using this mechanism you can have configurations for different environments or different versions.

 To execute the installation run the ansible-playbook command.
 The output will be an an Archive that contains all of the materials required to install OCP on a target system.